 All of this would indicate that Bach did not only recycle works when he was under great pressure of time, although doubtless this would sometimes have been a motivation.
-The reuse of this suite movement, along with the reconstruction of a proportion of the later Bm Mass, jointly serve to indicate that when the music was considered fit for purpose, Bach was always happy to recall it, making such adjustments and/or improvements as were deemed necessary.
+The reuse of this suite movement, along with the reconstruction of a proportion of the later Bm Mass and Christmas Oratorio, jointly serve to indicate that when the music was considered fit for purpose, Bach was always happy to recall it, making such adjustments and/or improvements as were deemed necessary.

 The intellectual challenge of adding choral parts to an already rich and complete texture must have been formidable but Bach does it in such a way that when one returns to the Suite after hearing the cantata, something appears to be missing.
 A full analysis of the complex contrapuntal writing is beyond the scope of this book, nevertheless one might note the representation of Lachens----laughing----near the beginning and several times thereafter.
 The melismas on this word, making capital of the dotted 9/8 rhythms, produce an effective depiction of this behaviour, thus illustrating the particular suitability of this French Overture from the four available in the orchestral suites.